 Over 35: No-Go

-You’re thinking about how to wangle work experience for your kids, logos are no-gos and vintage band T-shirts make you look like a roadie.
-Stick to plain examples in good-quality fabrics (e.g Supima cotton) that hug your figure flatteringly rather than suffocate or drown it.
+You’re thinking about how to wangle work experience for your kids, logos are no-gos, and vintage band T-shirts make you look like a roadie.
+Stick to plain examples in good-quality fabrics like Supima cotton that hug your figure flatteringly rather than suffocate or drown it.
 The only bands on your T-shirt should be stripes – white or not.